AMZ-Racing/fsd-resources/README.md

 <a name="mpcc"></a>
 ## MPCC
 - Model Predictive Contouring Controller (MPCC) for Autonomous Racing developed by the Automatic Control Lab (IfA) at ETH Zurich.
 Find all the details in this [link](https://github.com/alexliniger/MPCC).

+<a name="grto"></a>
+## Global Race Trajectory Optimization
+- Global Race Trajectory Optimization developed by the chair of Automotive Technology of Technical University of Munich (TUM).
+Find all the details in this [link](https://github.com/TUMFTM/global_racetrajectory_optimization).

 <a name="skeleton"></a>
 ## FSD skeleton